-Coho is a slightly leaner variety of salmon than sockeye and king.
-Keep this in mind when you’re cooking up a meal, because wild salmon is already much lower in fat than farmed salmon — and the last thing you want to do is overcook your wild coho (or any of the wild salmon species) fillets.
+Coho salmon has 5.9 grams of total fat per serving and 1.3 grams of Omega-3 fatty acids, making it a slightly leaner variety compared to sockeye salmon and king salmon (aka chinook salmon).
+Generally, wild salmon is already much lower in fat than farmed salmon — and the last thing you want to do is overcook your wild coho (or any of the wild salmon species) fillets.

 Pro-tip: Because it has less fat, when smoking coho to make into lox or salmon jerky, use a cold-smoker rather than a hot-smoker to keep things from drying out.

-Coho also has a milder flavor relatively speaking, which is perfect for those who like a more subtle-tasting salmon.
-It will still pack a more flavorful punch than a fillet of white fish like cod or halibut, but it will have a dialed back gaminess compared to the fuller-flavored sockeye.
+Coho also has a mild flavor relatively speaking, which is perfect for those who like a more subtle-tasting salmon.
+It will still pack a more flavorful punch than a fillet of white fish like Pacific cod or Pacific halibut, but it will have a dialed back gaminess compared to the fuller-flavored sockeye.